Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

   Each time we install (-y, the default) overwrite (redeclare) the values in FEATUREKEYNAMES_flagsstate with the ones in FEATUREKEYNAMES_flagsstateoverride

-  - Use indifferently capital letters of minúscul letter in the args
+  - Use minúscul letter in the args of each features and avoid using - or _

 Add program
 Try to expand the argument directly as the keyname